saultyevil/Snake/README.md

 Once built, the executable is stored in the `bin` directory.
 It is recommended that you add this directory to you `PATH` variable.

-Snake can be built with the compiler flag `-DOPAL` which will build Snake so it only uses the Opal Opacities tables, which limits the code to temperatures above ~5600K.
-However, if Snake is compiled without this flag, then a table created by the script `create_opacity_table.py` can be used instead which should have a larger temperature range.

 ## Usage

-To execute a simulation, the opacity tables `GN93hz` is required to be in the working directory.
+To execute a simulation, an opacity table, such as the Opal `GN93hz`, is required to be in the working directory.
 The simulation executable, `snake`, also requires a parameter file to be provided as a command line argument, e.g.,

 ```bash
 $ snake plane.par